 Fertilizing

 Haworthias are small, slow-growing succulents and do not require much fertilizer.
-For optimum growth, fertilization is a good idea.
+For optimum growth, fertilizing is a good idea.
 Feed only with a dilute fertilizer and only during the active growing season.
 Avoid summer fertilizing as Haworthias are in a 6- to 8-week rest period.
 Do not fertilize newly potted plants for the first year.

 Repotting